Sustainable Weight Loss: 12 Key Habits

 When your body gets the nutrition it needs, you’re less likely to overeat.

-Start by making small swaps, like brown rice instead of white or snacking on fruit instead of chips or cookies.
+Start by making small swaps, like brown rice instead of white rice or try snacking on fruit instead of chips or cookies.

 Quick Tip: Avoid processed foods high in sugar and sodium.